netvc/testing/draft-ietf-netvc-testing.md

 -10 * log10 (1 - SSIM)

+## Multi-Scale SSIM

+Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.

 ## Fast Multi-Scale SSIM

-Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.
-This is implemented in the Fast implementation by downscaling the image a number of times, and computing SSIM over the same number of pixels, then averaging the SSIM scores together {{FASTSSIM}}.
+Fast MS-SSIM is a modified implementation of MS-SSIM which operates on a limited number of scales and with modified weights {{FASTSSIM}}.
 The final score is converted to decibels in the same manner as SSIM.

 ## CIEDE2000

 CIEDE2000 is a metric based on CIEDE color distances {{CIEDE2000}}.
 It generates a single score taking into account all three chroma planes.
 It does not take into consideration any structural similarity or other psychovisual effects.

+## VMAF

+Video Multi-method Assessment Fusion (VMAF) is a full-reference perceptual video quality metric that aims to approximate human perception of video quality {{VMAF}}.
+This metric is focused on quality degradation due compression and rescaling.
+VMAF estimates the perceived quality score by computing scores from multiple quality assessment algorithms, and fusing them using a support vector machine (SVM).
+Currently, three image fidelity metrics and one temporal signal have been chosen as features to the SVM, namely Anti-noise SNR (ANSNR), Detail Loss Measure (DLM), Visual Information Fidelity (VIF), and the mean co-located pixel difference of a frame with respect to the previous frame.

 # Comparing and Interpreting Results

 ## Graphing

 When displayed on a graph, bitrate is shown on the X axis, and the quality metric is on the Y axis.
-For clarity, the X axis bitrate is always graphed in the log domain.
-The Y axis metric should also be chosen so that the graph is approximately linear.
-For metrics such as PSNR and PSNR-HVS, the metric result is already in the log domain and is left as-is.
-SSIM and FASTSSIM, on the other hand, return a result between 0 and 1.
-To create more linear graphs, this result is converted to a value in decibels:

--1 * log10 ( 1 - SSIM )
+For publication, the X axis should be linear.
+The Y axis metric should be plotted in decibels.
+If the quality metric does not natively report quality in decibels, it should be converted as described in the previous section.

 ## Bjontegaard